Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-cloud-disk-array/guide.fr-fr.md

 kubectl apply -f cephfs-persistent-volume-claim.yaml
 ```

-Let’s now create two Nginx pods using the persistent volume claim as their webroot folder on two different kubernetes nodes.
-In this example the kubernetes nodes are called `kubernetes-node-1` and `kubernetes-node-2`, please modify this accordingly.
+Let's now create a DaemonSet, which will create pods on all available nodes in order to use our CephFS volume simultaneously on multiple nodes.
 Let’s create a `cephfs-nginx-pods.yaml` file:

 ```yaml
 apiVersion: apps/v1